ScarletWu/Canada_leading_cause_of_death/README.md

 -   `data` contains the data sources used in analysis including the raw data.
 -   `data/cleaned` contains the cleaned dataset that was constructed.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `outputs` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `outputs/model` contains the saved models
+-   `outputs/sketch` contains the schetches of dataset and models
 -   `scripts` contains the R scripts used to simulate, download and clean data.
-- `outputs/sketch` contains the schetches